Seated to the far

 | THE ENGLISH CIVIL WAR |

-I also wrote a short story about these pub visitors (who have also been seen at the King's Nympton pub The Grove) in FATE: Tales of History Mystery and Magic
+I also wrote a short story about these visitors (who have also been seen at the King's Nympton pub The Grove) in FATE: Tales of History Mystery and Magic

-OTHER PUB VISITORS
+MORE PUB VISITORS

-(picked up by a genuine medium, Vara and her daughter, Rowena, on 11th-12th May 2025)
+not mentioned in the book as they were picked up after it was published by an experienced medium, Vara and her daughter, Rowena, on 11th-12th May 2025.

 ANIMALS